-Pasta with Garlic and Oil is a classic Italian dish – also known as spaghetti aglio e olio.
+Pasta with Olive Oil and Garlic is a classic Italian dish – also known as spaghetti aglio e olio.
 The best part about this recipe is not its a.k.a. status, but its simplicity.
-You only need three ingredients to get started, and you probably already have all three in your pantry.
+You only need three ingredients to get started, and you probably already have all three in your pantry or hanging spice rack.

 - Red pepper flake